maletta/whatsapp-tltr-bot/readme.md

 ## Available Commands

-- .summarize: Summarizes the chat conversations using a generative AI.
+- .resuma: Summarizes the chat conversations using a generative AI.
 Accepts the following arguments to set the time limit:
   - 1 for 1 hour
   - 2 for 2 hours
   - 4 for 4 hours
   - 6 for 6 hours
   - 30 for 30 minutes
 - .sticker: Transforms a tagged or mentioned image into a sticker.
-- .all: Mentions all participants of the group in the message.
+- .todos: Mentions all participants of the group in the message.